Friday, November 2, 5:30pm

 No registration needed – but arrive early for free face-painting & festivities!

-The Procession will begin at The Harbor Hotel, travel west on Commercial Street, turn onto Hancock Street and end at The Provincetown Theater.
+The Procession will begin at The Harbor Hotel, travel west on Commercial Street, turn onto Hancock Street, and end at The Provincetown Theater.
+If interested in watching the procession, join us along Commercial Street in the East End beginning at Allerton Street and ending at Hancock Street.